Veronika of Desenice: Marriage and persecution

-Frederick's father Hermann II, Count of Celje accused his son of having committed adultery with Veronika.
+Frederick's father Hermann II, Count of Celje, accused his son of having committed adultery with Veronika.

 Frederick negotiated with the Republic of Venice to assure protection for him and Veronika; his negotiations proved successful in 1425, and the same year, he married Veronika against the will of his father as well as the Emperor Sigismund.

 Veronika was of lesser status, and Frederick's father Hermann II was greatly opposed to the marriage.

 Emperor Sigismund called upon Frederick, and on his arrival had him captured and returned to his father.
 The chronicles of the Counts of Celje suggest he had his son arrested and, while holding him prisoner, initiated a witch trial against Veronika, accusing her of having enchanted Frederick and attempted to murder Hermann II by poison.

 The witch trial failed; provided with good defense, she was acquitted by the court on lack of evidence.

 Murder

-Despite the court's ruling, her father-in-law had her incarcerated in Ojstrica Castle near Tabor where she was murdered, supposedly on the orders of Hermann II, who reportedly ordered his knight Jobst von Helfenberg to drown her in a bath 17 October 1425.
+Despite the court's ruling, her father-in-law had her incarcerated in Ojstrica Castle near Tabor where she was murdered, supposedly on the orders of Hermann II, who reportedly ordered his knight Jobst von Helfenberg to drown her in a bath on 17 October 1425.

-She was buried in Braslovče and a few years later Frederick arranged for her remains to be reburied at the Carthusian monastery at Jurklošter and in her memory also made an endowment to the monastery at Bistra.
+She was buried in Braslovče, and a few years later, Frederick arranged for her remains to be reburied at the Carthusian monastery at Jurklošter and in her memory also made an endowment to the monastery at Bistra.